AnnaPeng/Cpp-Practice-Projects/README.md

 Practice Projects
 =================
-This is a repository for practice projects (with base code distributed).
+This is a repository for practice projects (with base code distributed, no details for implementation).

 Please fork this project if you would like to try some of them.